Lramseyer/vaporview/API_DOCS.md

 - 5_waveDrom
   - **Submenu vaporview.waveDrom** -  WaveDrom

-### Signal Item Attributes - data-vscode-context
+### Signal Item Context - data-vscode-context

-All signals in the webview will emit the following attributes when right clicked on
+All signals in the webview will emit the following context values when right clicked on.
+This will also be passed as an argument.
+The type definitions can be found in packages/vaporview-api/types.ts

-- **webviewSection** - "signal"
-- **scopePath** - Instance path (delimited by "." characters) without the variable name
-- **signalName** - Variable or Scope Name
-- **type** - this.rowItems[netlistId].variableType,
-- **width** - BitVector Bit Width of Variable, will be 0 for Strings and Reals
-- **preventDefaultContextMenuItems** - always true
-- **netlistId** -  Variable ID in waveform dump file
+#### Netlist Variables

+Type: NetlistVariableContext

+- webviewSection: string = 'signal';
+- scopePath: string;
+- signalName: string;
+- type: string;
+- width: number;
+- preventDefaultContextMenuItems: boolean = true;
+- valueLinkEnable: boolean;
+- netlistId: NetlistId | undefined;
+- rowId: RowId;
+- isAnalog: boolean;
+- enum: boolean;

+#### Custom Variables

+Type: CustomVariableContext

+- webviewSection: string = 'signal';
+- signalName: string;
+- type: string;
+- width: number;
+- preventDefaultContextMenuItems: boolean = true;
+- rowId: RowId;
+- isAnalog: boolean;

+#### Signal Groups

+Type: SignalGroupContext

+- webviewSection: string = 'signal-group';
+- preventDefaultContextMenuItems: boolean = true;
+- groupId: number;
+- rowId: RowId;

+### Signal Separators

+Type: SignalSeparatorContext

+- webviewSection: string = 'signal-separator';
+- preventDefaultContextMenuItems: boolean = true;
+- rowId: RowId;

-## Netlist View and Displayed Signals View
+## Netlist View

-Context menu items can be added to the netlist view and displayed signals view.
+Context menu items can be added to the netlist view.
 View IDs are listed below.
 Tree Item [netlist element] attributes are also outlined.
 However, keep in mind that for constructing a conditional menu, keep in mind that only the **contextValue** can be used for [when clause](https://code.visualstudio.com/api/references/when-clause-contexts) statements.
 However, when a command is called, all attributes are visible in an event object if passed into the first argument of the command handler function.

 See [Tree Item API docs](https://code.visualstudio.com/api/references/vscode-api#TreeItem) for details

 ### Netlist View

-- **ID:** waveformViewerNetlistView
+- **view ID:** waveformViewerNetlistView
 - **package.json path:** contributes.menus.view/item/context

-- **when:** view == 'waveformViewerNetlistView'
+ie: `'when': view == 'waveformViewerNetlistView'`

 ### Menu Groups